A PUBLIC DISPLAY OF AFFECTION

 Beyond the Stage events

-Lobby Exhibit: The View From Vaseline Tower – Memories of Toronto’s Queer Village
+Lobby Exhibit: The View from Vaseline Tower – Memories of Toronto’s Queer Village

 March 25 – April 20, 2025